hotwax/oms-documentation/netsuite/Flows/SalesOrder/Invoicing.md

 **Actions**

-1. A scheduled job in HotWax Commerce Integration Platform 15 identifies order items that have been canceled in HotWax Commerce, generates a JSON file comprising the canceled order items and places this file at a designated SFTP location.
+1. A scheduled job in HotWax Commerce Integration Platform runs every 15 minutes and identifies order items that have been canceled in HotWax Commerce.
+Subsequently, generates a JSON file comprising the canceled order items and places this file at a designated SFTP location.

 **SFTP Location**